TrymTube/mx_jail/ReadMe.md

 ### TOS

-Do not resell or try to rip this Script in any way.
+this script is free to use. you are free to make any changes for your own purpose only do not reupload or sell this script any where